 The “Clapping Registers” meditation group sits in silent meditation for a period of 20-30 minutes.
 We then have a reading from a variety of books on meditation, typically Buddhist.
 A discussion on the evening’s reading follows.
 We then sit for another 15-20 minutes of silent meditation.
 All are welcome.
 There are some cushions in the chapel and benches and chairs are also available.
 We would suggest wearing comfortable clothing and bring a cushion or zafu if you like.
-If you have any questions, call Bob at 228-6264.
+For more info contact, Matt Cahillane

 Insight Meditation Sangha